 - Driving with broken brake lights

-So, even if the lead driver brakes suddenly, the rear driver may be partially at fault if they weren’t following at a safe distance, which contributed to the collision.
+Therefore, even if the lead driver brakes suddenly, the rear driver may be partially at fault if they weren’t following at a safe distance, contributing to the collision.

-Even If You Were the Rear Driver, the Accident May Not Be Your Fault
+Even If You Were the Rear Driver, the Crash Might Not Be Your Fault

-Most drivers assume that if a motorist hits them from behind, that motorist will be liable for any damages incurred.
+Most drivers assume that if a motorist hits them from behind, they will be liable for any damages incurred.
 Although this is often the case, each auto accident is unique, and there are some exceptions to the presumption of guilt when determining fault in rear-end collisions.

 In Anderson v.
 May, the Louisiana Court of Appeals stipulated that the motorist in the rear bears the burden of proving that they were not negligent.
-Thus, although it is presumed that the following motorist is liable for causing a rear-end collision, the court provides said motorist the opportunity to prove otherwise.
+Thus, although it is presumed that the rear driver is liable for causing a collision, the court provides said motorist the opportunity to prove otherwise.

-The driver who was in the back may be able to overcome the presumption of guilt by demonstrating that they:
+The driver who was in the back might overcome the presumption of guilt by demonstrating that they:

-- Could not have reasonably avoided the collision because of a hazard that the vehicle ahead of them created
+- They could not have reasonably avoided the collision because of a hazard that the vehicle ahead of them created.

 What Is the Sudden-Emergency Doctrine?

-All drivers have a duty not to behave in a way that puts other drivers, passengers, or pedestrians at risk.
-There are several ways a driver could breach that duty of care—for example, by speeding or driving under the influence of drugs or alcohol.
+All drivers have a duty to avoid behaving in ways that put other drivers, passengers, or pedestrians at risk.
+A driver could breach that duty of care in several ways, such as speeding or driving under the influence of drugs or alcohol.

-Following too closely would also constitute a breach of this duty of care, so a driver would likely be liable for a rear-end collision if they were tailgating.
+Following too closely would also constitute a breach of this duty of care.
+Therefore, a driver would likely be liable for a rear-end collision if they were tailgating.
 In certain circumstances, though, motorists may be unable to avoid a rear-end collision.

 When determining liability in such a scenario, the sudden-emergency doctrine would come into play.
-According to the Legal Information Institute, this doctrine stipulates that motorists are not liable for resulting collisions if they come across an unanticipated hazard that they could not reasonably avoid.
+This doctrine stipulates that motorists are not liable for resulting collisions if they come across an unanticipated hazard that they could not reasonably avoid.

-For example, if you are traveling a safe distance behind a vehicle and it suddenly stops short, but there is no shoulder for you to swerve onto, a collision may be inevitable.
-In this scenario, you may be able to use the sudden-emergency doctrine to prove that you were not actually negligent.
+For example, a collision may be inevitable if you are traveling a safe distance behind a vehicle and it suddenly stops short.
+Still, there is no shoulder for you to escape onto.
+In this scenario, you can use the sudden-emergency doctrine to prove that you were not negligent.

 If both the trailing driver and the lead driver are partially to blame for the car crash, both can be found negligent and liable for damages in the accident.
 Louisiana’s shared fault law is provided in CC Art §2323.
 The state follows the pure comparative negligence rule.